Resident Evil Outbreak Review Overview

 The Racoon City Incident That Started It All

-Fast-forward to now, with Resident Evil Requiem looming on the horizon and Grace Ashcroft—daughter of Alyssa Ashcroft—stepping into the spotlight.
-Outbreak isn’t just a curious spin-off buried in the PlayStation 2 era anymore.
-It’s part of the series’ living history again.
-So I did what any overly sentimental survival horror fan with a still-functioning PS2 would do, I went back.
-Back to Raccoon City.
-Back to unreliable teammates, shared panic, and mechanics that felt almost reckless for their time.
+Fast-forward to today, with Resident Evil Requiem looming on the horizon and Grace Ashcroft—daughter of Alyssa Ashcroft, one of Outbreak’s canon survivors—stepping into the spotlight, Outbreak may still be locked to the PS2 but it no longer feels like a forgotten spin-off; it’s part of the series’ living history.
+So I did what any overly sentimental survival horror fan with a still-functioning PS2 would do: I went back to Raccoon City.

 Ordinary People In An Extraordinary City